lorenzoruggerii/lorenzoruggerii.github.io/_posts/2025-08-26-transcoders-new.md

 This example highlights the promise of feature- and circuit-level interpretability: even in a small two-layer transformer, we can begin to see how specific linguistic motifs are encoded, propagated, and ultimately expressed in the model’s predictions.

 ## Conclusions

+By following attributions backward through the network and systematically building computational paths into circuits, we gain a concrete picture of how language models organize knowledge internally.
+What initially appears as an opaque “black box” turns into a structured system of features, heads, and layers that cooperate to produce meaningful outputs.

+The case study on “Once upon a time” illustrates this beautifully: a specific feature in layer 1, modulated by lower-layer components attending to “once” and “upon”, reliably pushes the model to predict “time”.
+This shows that the model has not just memorized text, but carved out specialized circuits to handle recurring linguistic motifs.

+Of course, this is just one small example in a tiny model.
+The ultimate challenge is to scale these methods to much larger architectures and more abstract concepts, where the circuits will be deeper and more intertwined.
+Still, even in this setting, we see a glimpse of what is possible: by peeling back the layers of the network, we can begin to map out the hidden structures that give rise to language understanding.